|Age||Died at age 124.||Hair Style||Curly, worn long and loose in a wild mane of hair..|

 In 2135, he was invited by Heparus, the current reigning ruler of Duthelm, to join the nation of Duthelm and serve him.
 Sargran accepted and spend the remaining years of his life as the chief magical authority in Duthelm.
 It was in Duthelm that he founded the Black Sorcerers and he was instrumental in rallying skilled mages to the Citadel.

 Sargran came to be a worshiper of the demon lord Draxorith which the ogres there worshiped and helped to strengthen that religion in Duthelm.
-He came to be a ranking member of the Church of Draxorith.
-It was Sargran himself who forged the legendary Avisarr gemstone, the most holy relic of the church of Draxorith.
+He came to be a ranking member of the Church of Draxorith and has created numerous magical weapons and enchanted artifacts for the church.

 When Kalamus killed Heparus and usurped the throne, Sargran took no action as he was only concerned with his own research.
 However, in 2151 CY, when Kalamus shut down the Orichalcum mines and had them sealed, Sargran flew into a rage.
 It was the first of many conflicts between Kalamus and Sargran.
 Although Sargran and the Black Sorcerers were powerful, Kalamus was well protected by the army and the Black Sorcerers were outnumbered 1000 to 1.
 The Black Sorcerers had no choice but to endure the long reign of Kalamus.